Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 __* As of July 2022, the NextSeq 550 high-output system runs were capable of generating upto [800 million paired-end reads](https://emea.illumina.com/systems/sequencing-platforms/nextseq/specifications.html) in one run__

-__** There are different nanopore instruments, the smaller instruments, like the minION will generate far fewer reads.
+__** There are different Nanopore instruments.
+The smaller instruments, like the minION, will generate far fewer reads.
 Larger instruments like the promethION will result in ~10-20k reads, but this will vary a lot between samples and their quality.
-They will never result in millions of raeds like the illumina platforms.__
+They will never result in millions of reads like the Illumina platforms.__

 __*** The read length will vary based on the DNA extraction method.
 If the DNA is very fragmented it will not result in very long reads.
-In many metagenomes bead beating is required to lyse cells, and so read length will still be longer than illumina but shorter than non metagenome samples sequenced.__
+In many metagenomes bead beating is required to lyse cells, and so read length will still be longer than Illumina but shorter than non-metagenomic samples sequenced.__